 My body is healing as it should.

-You are growing stronger and healthier
+I am growing stronger and healthier

-Your body is recovering nicely.
+My body is recovering nicely.

 To get the most benefit out of an affirmation, you should write it down and post it somewhere where you will see it every day.
 A good place is your bathroom mirror.
 That way, when you brush your teeth in the morning and again in the evening, you can read the affirmations out loud.
 It is very important to repeat the affrmation aloud, as hearing yourself say it makes it stronger.